Campylobacter: Phylogeny

-The confusing taxonomy of Campylobacter over the past decades makes identifying the earliest reports of Campylobacter bacteriophages difficult.
+Campylobacter-specific bacteriophages

+Campylobacter-specific bacteriophages are natural viral predators of the organism.
 Bacteriophages specific to the species now known as C. coli and C. fetus (previously Vibrio coli and V. fetus), were first isolated from cattle and pigs during the 1960s, and Campylobacter bacteriophage therapy is an ongoing area of research in the age of bacterial antibiotic resistance.

 Pathogenesis

 Campylobacter can cause a gastrointestinal infection, campylobacteriosis.
 The incubation period is 24–72 hours after infection.
 This is characterized by an inflammatory, sometimes bloody diarrhea or dysentery syndrome, mostly including cramps, fever, and pain.
 The most common routes of transmission are fecal-oral, ingestion of contaminated food or water, and the eating of raw meat.
 Foods implicated in campylobacteriosis include raw or under-cooked poultry, raw dairy products, and contaminated produce.
 Campylobacter is sensitive to the stomach's normal production of hydrochloric acid: as a result, the infectious dose is relatively high, and the bacteria rarely cause illness when a person is exposed to less than 10,000 organisms.
 Nevertheless, people taking antacid medication (e. g. people with gastritis or stomach ulcers) are at higher risk of contracting disease from a smaller number of organisms, since this type of medication neutralizes normal gastric acid.

 In humans, the sites of tissue injury include the jejunum, the ileum, and the colon.
 Most strains of C. jejuni produce cytolethal distending toxin, which inhibits cell division and impedes activation of the immune system.
 This helps the bacteria to evade the immune system and survive for a limited time inside intestinal cells.
 Campylobacter has, on rare occasions, been suggested to cause hemolytic uremic syndrome and thrombotic thrombocytopenic purpura, though no unequivocal case reports exist.
-In some cases, a Campylobacter infection can be the underlying cause of Guillain–Barré syndrome.
+Campylobacter infection is the most common trigger of Guillain–Barré syndrome.
 Gastrointestinal perforation is a rare complication of ileal infection.

 Campylobacter has also been associated with periodontitis.